-The Senior Transition Specialist will take direction from and will report to the Chief of Program, Learning, and Innovation Division or his/her designee.
+The Program Performance Management Specialist/Sr. Program Performance Management Specialist will take direction from and will report to OTI's Chief of the Program, Learning and Innovation Division or his/her designee.

 SUPERVISORY CONTROLS:

 The Supervisor will set overall objectives.
 The employee and the supervisor together will develop deadlines, projects, and work to be accomplished.
 The incumbent is expected to take initiative, act independently, and manage his/her tasks with minimal supervision.